LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-Unlike coverage-based techniques, the size of a project (i.e., source lines of code) has no impact on the minimization time of black-box TSM approaches, including {\ourapproach} and ATM, as minimization time depends on the number of test cases per project version.
-This implies that {\ourapproach} is scalable to larger software systems.
-Moreover, {\ourapproach} used the same search termination criterion as ATM, which is defined as a fitness improvement of less than $0.0025$ across generations, to enable a meaningful comparison.
-However, we observed that \textit{FDR} reaches a plateau after a certain number of generations (e.g., $65$ generations across project versions using \ourapproach~with UniXcoder/Cosine).
+Though {\ourapproach} uses the same search termination criterion as ATM, which is defined as a fitness improvement of less than $0.0025$ across generations, we observed that \textit{FDR} reaches a plateau after a certain number of generations (e.g., about an average of $65$ generations across project versions using \ourapproach~with UniXcoder/Cosine).
 However, the GA search continues as long as there is sufficient improvement in fitness (e.g., \ourapproach~with UniXcoder/Cosine reached a maximum of $100$ generations).
 This suggests that the search termination criterion unnecessarily prolongs the search and thus needs further investigation.
 For example, using a fixed number of generations, determined based on experience with past versions, could save time and resources while achieving high \textit{FDR} values.